 There is actually no formal age limit for an apprenticeship, but apprenticeships for 16 year olds who have just finished their GCSEs are the most common.
 The majority of apprenticeships are targeted to young adults aged 16-24.
 Typically there is more funding available for this age group.
 Adult apprenticeships are aimed at those who are over 25, but there are fewer of them due to it being more difficult to get funding from the government for these programmes.
 Even if you’re a university graduate you can apply to an apprenticeship scheme, as long as your degree is not related to the apprenticeship you’re applying for.

 What are the criteria to apply for an apprenticeship?

 In short, to apply for adults apprenticeships, you must meet four simple criteria:

 - Do not possess a related higher education qualification

-The budget recently announced that the minimum apprenticeship wage will increase in April 2019 from £3.70 to £3.90, the biggest increase across all other minimum wage groups, so there really is no better time to begin your apprenticeships search.
+The minimum apprenticeship wage recently rose from £3.70 to £3.90, the biggest increase across all other minimum wage groups, so there really is no better time to begin your apprenticeships search.